 Florida National Guard Family Program

-Family Readiness supports Commanders, Family Readiness Groups (FRGs), Service members and their Families by providing hands-on training, assisting in Family Communication Campaigns, such as: unit newsletters, websites, and phone trees.
-Family Readiness Support Assistants (FRSA) assist in coordinating Family Day activities, providing informational briefings, as well as, promoting resilience, well- being and Readiness throughout the Deployment Cycle.
+Family Readiness supports Commanders, Soldier and Family Readiness Groups (SFRGs), Service members and their Families by providing hands-on training, assisting in Family Communication Campaigns, such as: unit newsletters, websites, and phone trees.
+Soldier and Family Readiness Specialists (SFRS) assist in coordinating Family Day activities, providing informational briefings, as well as, promoting resilience, well- being and Readiness throughout the Deployment Cycle.

 Family Assistance provides mandated information and referral services regarding benefits and entitlements to military Families and Service members.
 Family Assistance Centers are geographically disbursed throughout the state to assist Department of Defense Military Families during all levels of mobilization.
 All uniformed service members and retired uniformed service personnel and their family members, active, reserve, retired or civilian employees and surviving family members of military personnel are eligible for assistance.